SuleymanCetiner/Cifar/README.md

 We recently used Dropout to increase accuracy and we tried to decrease loss for this training.
 We noticed that this accuracy is not high but we interrupt traning process in intention.

+NOTE !!
+We does not declared class in our code explicitly so you can do that for you work.
+I get inspiration from https://www.tensorflow.org/tutorials/keras/classification for this work.

+We might do advanced jobs later ...

 ![image](https://user-images.githubusercontent.com/38746955/134435022-81bf99f4-2366-4f84-a224-a41dab4818af.png)